FrantisekSilhan/NexTool/README.md

 ### Todo

-- [ ] Create admin group for managing files, invite codes, etc (manager all users: ban, promote; manage all files: remove files and change visibility; manage all invite codes: remove invite codes)
+- [ ] Create admin group for managing files, invite codes, etc (manager all users: ban, unban, change groups; manage all files: remove files and change visibility; manage all invite codes: remove invite codes)
 - [ ] Add groups for uploading bigger files, being able to generate invite codes
 - [ ] Add option to make private file public by link or private (now it is public by link)
 - [ ] Create error page